Wind-WindKids/winding/samples/sophieandwind/sun.md

 @left: page, text
 “Not the Dragon again, Wind.
 He’s scary.”, Sophie said.

 “I’ve been training him — Dad helped too.
-Come see.
-We’ve scared her enough times.
-Now show her you can sing.”
+Come see,” — and “show her you can sing.”, Wind said to the Dragon.

 “I am an instructor, not a troubadour,” the Dragon replied.